Adaptavist/puppet-lsyncd/README.md

 in the queue, this overrides the sync delay option (defaulted to 15 seconds for rsync).
 If set in the `sync` section this value overides the global maxDelays option for this particular sync

-**The "rsync" options avaliable in this module are only a handfull of those supported, for a complete list visit https://github.com/axkibe/lsyncd/wiki/Lsyncd%202.1.x%20%E2%80%96%20Layer%204%20Config%20%E2%80%96%20Default%20Behavior**
+**The "rsync" options avaliable in this module are only a handfull of those supported, for a complete list visit the lsync [wiki](https://github.com/axkibe/lsyncd/wiki/Lsyncd%202.1.x%20%E2%80%96%20Layer%204%20Config%20%E2%80%96%20Default%20Behavior)**

 ##Hiera Examples: